socram8888/orca.pet/trentierra/index.md

 Tren-Tierra
 ===========

-Tren-Tierra (literally, "train-ground" in Spanish) is an implementation of the UIC 751-3 radio communication system employed by several passenger and freight train companies through Spain.
-Its purpose is to serve as a means of contacting the CTC (centralized traffic control) in case of an incidence, such as delays, train malfunction or an accident.
+Tren-Tierra (literally, "train-ground" in Spanish) is an implementation of the UIC 751-3 radio communication system[^uic-751-3] employed by several passenger and freight train companies through Spain.
+Its purpose is to serve as a means of contacting railroad personnel in case of an incidence, such as delays, train malfunction or an accident.

+The system has two different operating modes: A and C. This document will explain thoroughly the mode A, which is used for contacting the CTC (centralized traffic control).

 The radio layer
 ---------------